Golden Rockets: First Rockets era

 The Golden Rockets joined the KIJHL in 1991 as an expansion franchise, and finished their debut season with a record of 14–23–1, third in the East Division.
 They struggled greatly again the following season, with a record of 12–30–0, but finished second in their division due to the three-team division, and the struggles of the Elk Valley Raiders.
 The following seasons, the Rockets gradually dropped further in the standings as the East Division expanded, finishing third in 1993–94, fourth in 1994–95, and fifth in 1995–96.
 The following season, the Rockets improved greatly, finishing second in the newly renamed Eddie Mountain Division, with a record of 22–18–1, behind only the Columbia Valley Rockies.
 The following season, the Rockets dropped to third, with a record of 26-24-0, behind Columbia Valley and the Revelstoke Grizzlies.
 In 1998–99, the Rockets would finish last in the Eddie Mountain Division, and third last in the league, ahead of only the Spokane Braves and Grand Forks Border Bruins overall.
 Their form dropped further in 1999–00, finishing with a record of 9–35–2, last in the Eddie Mountain Division.
 The following year the Rockets struggled again, missing the playoffs for a third consecutive year.
 In 2001–02, however, the Rockets qualified for the playoffs due to the fact that every team in the Eddie Mountain Division made the playoffs that season, and lost 4–0 to the Rockies in the first round.
-They struggled again the following season, finishing dead last, and lost 4–3 to Columbia Valley in the first round of the playoffs.
+They struggled again the following season, finishing in last place, and lost 4–3 to Columbia Valley in the first round of the playoffs.
 They did not qualify for the playoffs for the next two seasons, with a combined record of 25–70–3–2 over that time.
 For the 2005-06 season, the Rockets changed their name to the Golden Xtreme.